A Spring-tastic Lineup of Spring Quilts

 Spring, is that you?
 No, it couldn’t be.
-Actually, whether it feels like it or not, the first day of spring is Saturday, March 20.
-It IS coming and we’ve got all the springy quilts that you could ever want to dig into this spring.
+Actually, whether it feels like it or not, the first day of spring was Sunday, March 20.
+It’s here and we’ve got all the springy quilts that you could ever want to dig into this spring.
 And if you’re looking for even more springtime inspiration, check out our Best of Spring Quilts Lookbook with 27 spring quilt patterns that will leave you feeling like you’re frolicking in a field of spring flowers.
 Or at least breathing air that doesn’t hurt your face anymore.

 Let spring begin!